 It was then that everything clicked.

-“There is so much great fashion coming out of Colombia, Venezuela, Mexico,” she expressed emphatically.
+“There is so much great fashion coming out of Colombia, Venezuela, Mexico,” she said.
 “We’re talking about beautiful, high-end, artisanal, indigenous clothing.”

 View this post on Instagram